mccright/rand-notes/How-can-you-prepare-for-retirement.md

 | $5,500,000 | $55,000 | $68,750 | $82,500 | $96,250 | $110,000 | $137,500 | $165,000 | $192,500 | $220,000 | $247,500 | $275,000 | $302,500 | $330,000 |
 | $5,750,000 | $57,500 | $71,875 | $86,250 | $100,625 | $115,000 | $143,750 | $172,500 | $201,250 | $230,000 | $258,750 | $287,500 | $316,250 | $345,000 |

+Some individuals and families have retirement cash flow expectations of $150,000/yr, $200,000/yr, even $300,000/yr.
+I included some *big* numbers in the Assets column to help demonstrate the scale of preparation required to support income streams like that.
+I read that too often, individuals spending at these levels in retirement have not constructed the required financial foundation, and burn through material portions of their retirement funds before aknowledging that situation -- leaving them seriously financially challenged for the duration of their life.
+Not where any of us want to land.

 The model below is from an AARP Bulletin retelling of "The impact of Guaranteed Income and Dynamic Withdrawals on Safe Initial Withdrawal Rates" by David Blanchett, as well as my reading of the same.